mcconville/blog/_posts/blog/2022-01-04-thirteen-lessons.md

 [IBM turned 100](https://www.ibm.com/ibm/history/ibm100/us/en/) in 2011, and challenged us to spend a day giving back to non profits in a [celebration of service](https://www.ibm.com/ibm/history/ibm100/us/en/service/).

-My one day of service turned into three years of desperately [designing](https://dribbble.com/shots/3075948-Disaster) building an iPhone app for a non profit.
+My one day of service turned into three years of desperately [designing and building an iPhone app](https://mcconville.github.io/pages/detail.html?project=ShelterBox) for a non profit.
 It forced me to learn how to build cloud and mobile apps - at the time, because of a difficult relationship between Apple and IBM, I had to ask a GM for permission to do that.

 I was incredibly moved by the stories of displacement, and inspired to build an app to tell those stories.
 I would still very much like this to be my mission.
 It was not sustainable for me to keep building this vision.